DUI Laws For CDL Drivers

 If you have a CDL (commercial driver’s license), there are a whole different set of rules for you to live by.
 If you don’t follow these rules, you just cost yourself your career.

 CDL INFORMATION IN REGARD TO DRIVING UNDER THE INFLUENCE

 Numerous changes to the CDL law went into effect on July 1, 2005, regarding CDL drivers and driving under the influence of alcohol convictions.
 If you hold a CDL, you may be interested in the following information regarding your CDL if you are involved with a operating under the influence of alcohol charge.

 Your CDL is your livelihood.
 If you have a problem with the Bureau of Motor Vehicles regarding your license or CDL, you should seek the assistance of an attorney who is committed & knowledgeable in traffic law.

-For a free consultation with an experienced Cleveland, Ohio criminal defense lawyer, call me right away on my cell phone at 216-857-3K.
-Or, if you prefer, send me an e-mail and I will respond to your inquiry in a meaningful way.
+For a free consultation with an experienced Cleveland, Ohio criminal defense lawyer, call me right away at 866-361-4522.
+Or, if you prefer, send me an email and I will respond to your inquiry in a meaningful way.